What do I need to do to get the healthy mind and body I want?

 Given the role lymphasizing plays in developing a healthy mind and body, it’s no wonder that breath work is a pivotal concept not only in physiology but also in numerous spiritual traditions that recognize the mind-body connection.
 The process of harmonizing the mind, body and heart through physiological techniques is also at the heart of Tony’s philosophy on state; you can use physical exercise to nurture a beautiful, peaceful state, no matter what your current state is.
 As Tony says, motion creates emotion.

 Water is an essential and major component of all living matter.
-It is the largest single component of the body: Our brains are 76% water, our lungs are 90% water, our blood is 84% water, and blood plasma is 98% water.
+It is the largest single component of the body: Our brains are 76% water, our lungs are 90% water, our blood is 84% water and blood plasma is 98% water.
 No healthy diet and exercise plan can succeed without adequate water intake.
 Critical bodily functions such as digestion, circulation and excretion cannot occur without it.
-It carries nutrients to all vital body substances, plays a crucial role in maintaining body temperature and serves as building material for growth and repair of the body.
+It carries nutrients, plays a crucial role in maintaining temperature and serves as building material for growth and repair of the body.

 Every day, drink half of your body weight in ounces.
 Also strive for at least 70% of your diet to consist of water-rich foods.
 This will allow your body to cleanse itself.
-You will find that something as simple as drinking enough water is actually a central component in learning how to have a healthy mind and body.
+You will find that something like drinking enough water is actually a central component in learning how to have a healthy mind and body.

 To supplement your diet with the essential fatty acids, try the following options:

-- Consume foods that contain unprocessed fats in their natural state: nuts such as almonds, hazelnuts, pumpkin and sunflower seeds, oils such as flax seed, olive oil and fish oil and avocado
+1. Consume foods that contain unprocessed fats in their natural state: nuts such as almonds, hazelnuts, pumpkin and sunflower seeds, oils such as flax seed, olive oil, fish oil and avocado

 Balanced body chemistry and maintaining a proper ratio between acid and alkaline foods in your diet are of vital importance to maintaining your health.
-In fact, too much acidity in the body’s tissues is the cause of many types of health challenges ranging from lethargy and fatigue, to obesity, and ultimately to much bigger health issues and disease.
+Too much acidity in the body’s tissues is the cause of many types of health challenges ranging from lethargy and fatigue, to obesity, and ultimately to much bigger health issues and disease.

-- Keep it simple: Add fresh lemon to your water daily!
+5. Keep it easy: Add fresh lemon to your water daily!

 Follow these guidelines for aerobic exercise: